 Applicants flying from Iceland are more likely to get travel support than applicants located elsewhere.

-Travel grants are handed out in the form of direct payment, normally around 50.000 kr. per band member.
+The Music Export Fund is distributed in the form of direct payment, normally around 50.000 ISK per band member.
 Bringing one assistant on the tour is permissible, for example a sound engineer or manager.
 Grants are funded by the Ministry of Culture and Education.
 Please note that a budget plan is required along with the application.

 Applications for travel grants must be received before the dates are played.